 - 1 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement (0.080 NTU) for the year occurred on April 23.
+Our highest single turbidity measurement (0.084 NTU) for the year occurred on August 6.
 State regulations require that turbidity must always be below 1 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU. - 2 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value, 0.64 mg/l.
 The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 10 samples collected.
-The action level for lead was not exceeded at any of the 10 sites tested. - 4 The United States Environmental Protective Agency's 10 day health advisory level for microcystin is 0.3 ppb for children less than or equal to 5 years of age and vulnerable populations and 1.6 ppb for all other people.
+The action level for lead was not exceeded at any of the 10 sites tested. - 4 The United States Environmental Protective Agency's 10 day health advisory level for microcystin is 0.3 ppb for children less than or equal to 5 years of age and vulnerable populations and 1.6 ppb for all other people. - 5- This level represents the highest locational running annual average calculated from data collected.